BudapestAthens to Paris

 Why is it called the Chain Bridge?
 Because of its construction — it is a suspension bridge with the main suspension elements made of large-scale chain rather than stranded cable.

-It is named for Count István Széchenyi, a major supporter of its construction, but its distinctive design makes it mostly known as the Chain (or Lánchíd in Magyar) Bridge.
+The bridge is named for Count István Széchenyi, a major supporter of its construction, but its distinctive design makes it mostly known as the Chain (or Lánchíd in Magyar) Bridge.

 This was built in 1849 as the first permanent bridge across the Danube River.
 Its center span of 202 meters made it one of the longest bridges in the world at the time.